superggbond/Multi-context-TWAS/README.md

 Sample scripts we used to apply BSLMM are provided as [run_bslmm.R](https://github.com/superggbond/Multi-context-TWAS/blob/main/run_bslmm.R)

 ## 3. Single-context TWAS
 In order to conduct the multi-context TWAS, we first need to perform the single-context TWAS on each condition using S-PrediXcan.
 In addition to the GWAS summary statistics, S-PrediXcan also requires the inputs of cis-SNP weights as a .db file and the LD reference file.
-Sample scripts to generate the cis-SNP weights .db file are provided as [prep_dbfile.R](https://github.com/superggbond/Multi-context-TWAS/blob/main/prep_dbfile.R), and the Sample scripts to generate the LD reference file are provided as [prep_LDref.R](https://github.com/superggbond/Multi-context-TWAS/blob/main/prep_LDref.R).
+Sample scripts to generate the cis-SNP weights .db file are provided as [prep_dbfile.R](https://github.com/superggbond/Multi-context-TWAS/blob/main/prep_dbfile.R), and the sample scripts to generate the LD reference file are provided as [prep_LDref.R](https://github.com/superggbond/Multi-context-TWAS/blob/main/prep_LDref.R).

 Then S-PrediXcan can be applied following the sample commands listed in [run_SPrediXcan.sh](https://github.com/superggbond/Multi-context-TWAS/blob/main/run_SPrediXcan.sh).